Chris Andrews (Irish politician): Political career

 In May 2007, Andrews topped the poll in the Dublin South-East constituency, on his second attempt, gaining 6,600 first preferences.
 He was a member of Dublin City Council from 1999 to 2004, 2006 to 2007 and 2014 to 2020, representing both Fianna Fáil and subsequently Sinn Féin.

 Andrews was convenor of the Oireachtas Finance Committee, and was a member of the Trade, Enterprise and Employment Committee and the European Scrutiny Committee in the 30th Dáil.

 During the 2009 European Parliament election in Ireland, Andrews distributed political leaflets showing him shaking hands with Syrian dictator Bashar al-Assad, taken during a meeting earlier that year.
-The leaflets bore the headline "EU must maintain pressure on Israel to negotiate meaningful".
+The leaflets bore the headline "EU must maintain pressure on Israel to negotiate meaningfully".
 The leaflets' contents were called back into question in September 2013 when Andrews joined Sinn Féin.

-Twitter account controversy and departure from Fianna Fáil
+Twitter account revelation and departure from Fianna Fáil

 In the aftermath of the 2011 general election, in which he and many other Fianna Fáil members lost their seats as TDs, Fianna Fáil were struggling in the polls.
 In August 2012, Andrews left the Fianna Fáil party.
-He said that he was disillusioned with the lack of direction the party was taking after it was revealed he had been using a Twitter account to anonymously attack party leader Micheál Martin and other senior members, including a constituency rival, Councillor Jim O'Callaghan.
-Andrews stated that his decision to quit the party was not related to the Twitter account even though his resignation followed two days after Andrews had been confronted about his online activity and cyberbullying of party colleagues.
+He cited his disenchantment with Micheál Martin and the lack of direction of the party.
+His announcement came after an individual whose wife had allegedly been criticized by a Twitter account sent a 35 page dossier about their investigation into the owner of the account to the Sunday Independent which revealed Andrews was the owner of an account used to anonymously attack party leaders and other senior members, including a constituency rival, Jim O'Callaghan.
+Andrews stated that his decision to leave the party had been in his mind before the prior election, although his resignation followed after he had been revealed as the person behind the account.